Litslink icon

 • Project Manager (PM)

-A project manager is a process guru coordinating a development team, communicating with a client, and eliminating any possible obstacles.
+A project manager is a process guru coordinating a software development team, communicating with a client, and eliminating any possible obstacles.
 They prioritize and distribute tasks among specialists, maintain project documentation, and organize business calls.

 Whether a team has communication issues or a project goes over budget, a PM has to develop an action plan to eliminate the possible risks.